mbarley333/interfaces_and_assertions/README.md

 # conclusion
 This was a fun exercise using interfaces and assertions.
 There was the error interface, \*url.Error type which implements the error interface and the Timeout method on \*url.Error.
 I had never used this combination to sort out a problem and I learned a lot.

 Go actually has a similar implementation of the above exercise: os.IsTimeout().
-Better, if we were to add a context in the request supplied to Do, we could trap the error that started this whole adventure.  https://go.dev/play/p/J5GPDfwBiAY
+Better, if we were to add a context to the request supplied to Do, we could trap the error that started this whole adventure.  https://go.dev/play/p/J5GPDfwBiAY